 The secret to long-term client success is an individualized progressive program.
 OPEX Fitness founder, James FitzGerald, has been creating individualized programs for more than two decades and has seen numerous mistakes along the way.
 In this interview, he breaks down the most common program design mistakes and the three things a coach can do to avoid them.

-(NOTE: James feels so strongly about the connection between client success and individual program design that he launched a 10-hour digital course entailing the assessment, energy system progressions along with how to train across the Strength Continuum.
-Learn the Principles of Program Design today.)
+(Note: James feels so strongly about the connection between client success and individual program design that he launched a 10-hour digital course entailing the assessment, energy system progressions along with how to train across the Strength Continuum.
+Learn Programming: Principles today.)

 What are some specific errors you’ve witnessed over the years (20 years) of studying program design?